Elvis Andrus Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.
+- The Athletics pitching staff ranks 27th in the league with a collective eight strikeouts per nine innings.

-- The Athletics have a 6.05 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 6.04 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (123 total, 1.5 per game).
+- Athletics pitchers combine to give up 124 total home runs at a clip of 1.5 per game (most in baseball).

+- The Athletics are sending Blackburn (1-0) out to make his seventh start of the season.
+He is 1-0 with a 3.77 ERA and 35 strikeouts through 31 2/3 innings pitched.

+- The righty last appeared on Wednesday against the New York Yankees, when he tossed 5 1/3 innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.